WICG/ua-client-hints/README.md

 it to know which polyfill or code variant to serve.

-Services that wish to do that using UA-CH will need to inspect the `Sec-CH-UA` header, that is sent by default on every request, and modify their reponse based on that.
+Services that wish to do that using UA-CH will need to inspect the `Sec-CH-UA` header, that is sent by default on every request, and modify their response based on that.

+### Browser bug workaround
+Some browser versions have well-known bugs which require content to workaround them.
+Triggering those bugs can result in browser crashes, content breakage and other issues, and those bugs are by definition not something that can be feature detected.
+Therefore, content needs to avoid them altogether for affected browser versions.

+For that use case, servers need to be aware of the browser and its meaningful version, be aware of browser bugs that impact them, and apply workarounds if the current browser version is impacted.

+Services that wish to do that using UA-CH will need to inspect the `Sec-CH-UA` header, sent by default on every request, and use it to modify their response.

 ## Marketshare Analytics
 A browser's market share can be extremely important.
 Having visibility into a